 The Eureka Mignon Specialita gets my vote as one of the best value espresso grinders.
 Its specs – the 55 mm flat steel burr set, stepless grind adjustment, and 350 Watt motor – are as good as any, and its engineering and build quality are better than most.

 - The Mahlkonig X54 has a similar 54 mm flat burr set and stepless grind adjustment, but is priced slightly higher.
 You are likely paying a premium for the Mahlkonig brand name and reputation.

-- The Turn DF64 is a single-dosing grinder with an impressive 64 mm flat burr set, but its build quality doesn’t approach that of the Eureka grinders.
+- The Turin DF64 is one of the best single dose grinders with an impressive 64 mm flat burr set, but its build quality doesn’t approach that of the Eureka grinders.